filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

 <a id="listlinksbyjournal"></a>
 # **ListLinksByJournal**
-> TransactionLinkArray ListLinksByJournal (int id, int? page = null)
+> TransactionLinkArray ListLinksByJournal (string id, int? page = null)

 Lists all the transaction links for an individual journal (individual split).